Our National Advisory Council

 Hello everyone!
 My name is Conor O’Donnell.
 I live with my parents Amanda and Keelan O’Donnell (and my dog Odie) in the Curragh.
 My ambition is to become an actor.
 I was in a TV series with Sharon Horgan called Bad Sisters.
 It was a fascinating experience.
 I am a big fan of Leinster and Ireland rugby and love going to matches.
 I play tag rugby with the Cill Dara Foxes and enjoy taking part in the Special Olympics events.
 I’m also a big fan of Manchester United.

-Eric Nolan - NAC member
+Eric Nolan - NAC Member

 Hi people, my name is Eric Nolan.
 I live with my parents, brother and sister.
 I play basketball for the club “Southside Shooters”.
 I also love soccer, walking, swimming and fitness training.
 I love to go to Ireland and Man United football games and music concerts I work for Diageo two days a week and attend the “Ash Tree” centre in Tallaght.
 I joined the NAC in 2023.
 I’m happy to help to Down Syndrome Ireland and its members.

-Una Coates - Una Coates
+Una Coates - NAC Member

 If you would like to get involved or have any questions about our National Advisory Council, please contact our Adult Education Office, Sinéad Flynn at sinead@downsyndrome.ie or 086 103 5335